Fox Davidson secure mortgages for self-employed clients including limited company directors, sole traders, partnerships and self-employed contractors.

 As mentioned above lenders will be looking at your net profits for sole trader mortgages and partnership mortgages and for Limited company mortgages lenders will look at salary and dividends and where that is not sufficient we can approach lenders that look at net profits before corporation tax.

-The mortgage rates for the self-employed are exactly the same as the mortgage rates for the employed.
+Mortgages for self-employed are exactly the same mortgages for the employed.
+The rates and the fees are the same.
 To be clear, self-employed mortgage rates and fees are not loaded in any way and you are not at a disadvantaged if you are self-employed.

 All high street lenders will lend to the self-employed on both a residential and a buy to let basis.